areynold/accessibility-for-project-managers/PITCHME.md

 ## Don't need to know everything

-Lots of campus resources available.
+Lots of online guides, dev tools, and campus resources available.
 Use them!

 ---